-Top Dating Tips For Widows & Widowers
+Top Dating Tips for Widows & Widowers

-Dating Tips for Widows & Widowers
+Dating tips for widows & widowers

-Give the idea some serious consideration before you actively start looking.
+It may sound obvious, but give the idea some serious consideration before you actively start looking.
 If there was some sort of catalyst that brought you to this moment, what was it and are you sure this is not just a ‘knee jerk’ reaction?